 The file name is output to the program file in two-bank programs and in overlay programs.
 This command will locate the file name on the program file and write the <new name> instead.
 It will inform you if an overlaid file name is found.
 The SINTRAN III file is not renamed.
-The maximum number of characters in the file name is 15.
+The maximum number of characters in the overlay file name is 63 if you are using SINTRAN III version I or later, 15 if you are using version H or earlier.